 Epidemiological research suggests that the federal nitrate limit does not sufficiently protect public health.
 Studies conducted in the U.S. and in other countries found greater incidence of colorectal, ovarian, thyroid, kidney and bladder cancers among people exposed to nitrate in drinking water.
 Researchers in Europe have found elevated risk of colorectal cancer associated with drinking water concentrations more than 10 times lower than the federal limit.
 Epidemiological studies also report that nitrate contamination of tap water can harm the developing fetus.

-Click here to see the nationwide testing results for nitrate.
+Click here to see the results of nationwide test for nitrate.
 Some states test for nitrate and nitrite combined.
 Nitrite is even more toxic than nitrate, and water utilities often must install specialized treatments to remove both contaminants.

 What is nitrate, and how does it get into water?

-Nitrate pollution of water supplies has increased dramatically with use of nitrogen-containing fertilizer.
-Urban areas can also have high levels of nitrate in water because of sewage effluent.
-EWG’s Tap Water Database data for 2017 show that 232 million people drink water from a public water system with detectable levels of nitrate.
+Nitrate pollution of water supplies has increased dramatically with the use of nitrogen-containing fertilizer.
+Analysis by EWG shows that nitrate can be a problem for water systems serving both rural and urban areas.
+High levels in water systems in large cities can be due to run-off, the release of municipal wastewater, or if the drinking water source has been polluted upstream.
+EWG’s Tap Water Database data for 2019 show that 237 million people drink water from a public water system with detectable levels of nitrate.

 How can I be exposed to nitrate?